honzikv/kiv-ds-semester-proj/ex03/README.md

 ## CLI application

-Additionally, the application contains a CLI application that can be used to communicate with the nodes.
+Additionally, the project contains a CLI application that can be used to communicate with the nodes.
 This application can be run in docker container or on the host machine.